 Janet Perry of PRUPIM, Alan Meakin of The Crown Estate and Nigel Bennett of RREEF speak to Real Return about how IPD UK portfolio analysis reporting helps them.

 IPD is well known for supplying the real estate industry with reliable market research, based on accurate databases of property information.
-IPD's Research Updates area offers regular views from staff and guest contributors from the industry; it covers indices, risk and performance analytics, events and ground-breaking new research for the owners, investors, managers, lenders on and occupiers of real estate.
+IPD's Research Updates area offers regular views from staff and guest contributors from the industry; it covers indexes, risk and performance analytics, events and ground-breaking new research for the owners, investors, managers, lenders on and occupiers of real estate.
 Research Updates covers real estate and real assets from around the world so that there is only one place to visit for fresh, relevant and interesting opinions.